kirstengreen/todo-challenge-09262021/README.md

 ## Known Issues

+* Create item input design is not complete
+* Filter active state not active

 ## Understanding the Challenge

 Before I begain coding, I wanted to make sure I understood the app structure and what features I needed to build.
 I did a sketch in Goodnotes before jumping into the code.